06/21/2021

 Currently, CPVC, cross-linked polyethylene (PEX), galvanized steel pipes, and copper pipes are the top four pipe materials for a water supply line.

-Copper pipes, the oldest of the four, have been used to supply water to residential and commercial buildings for decades.
+Copper pipes have been used to supply water to residential and commercial buildings for decades.

 Compared to other pipe materials, such as cast iron and lead pipes that were also popular in the 20th century, copper water pipes don’t contaminate the water flowing through them with harmful chemicals as bad as the other mentioned materials.
 Copper does, however, leach copper and contaminants into the water.